massalabs/massa-web3/README.md

 ### Browser usage

-Add the following script to your html file:
+If you want to use `massa-web3` in the browser directly, you can add the following script to your html file:

 ```ts
 <script